 - Insta Payment Card

 HTTP headers such as:

-By default, the Mask all post data option is disabled and the Extension will mask all known-format sensitive data that is sent to the server or received by the browser.
+By default, the Extension will mask all known-format sensitive data that is sent to the server or received by the browser.
 Sent or received data in unknown formats will be considered sensitive and all of it masked by default.
 The Extension will remove masked data from the captured logs so that it will not be readable.
 By design, the Jam extension will also mask the recorded video by trying to hide any sensitive data related to payments (for example, credit card numbers, CVC codes, security pings, etc.).
 Learn more about masking the video here ...

 The Extension will automatically mask (remove) all sensitive data sent to or received from the server, contained in one of the following known MIME-type formats:

 Any that match